 When creating parallel tasks, it’s important to consider student abilities, size of numbers, the meaning of operations, etc. In addition, it’s important to consider the questions to be asked of students.
 The best parallel tasks allow the same set of questions to be used for both tasks so all students can engage in the discussion.

 Through the use of open questions and parallel tasks, differentiating for our gifted and talented students doesn’t have to be daunting.
 In fact, you can sometimes use the same materials for your gifted learners as you do with the rest of your class with a few modifications.
 As you prepare your next math unit or lesson, give some of the ideas above a try for your gifted and talented students or high achievers.

-Freebie Alert!
-Grab your differentiation chart using the form below.
+Grab your free copy of the differentiation chart using the form below.

-Reference: Small, M. (2017).
+Small, M. (2017).
 Good questions: Great ways to differentiate mathematics instruction.
-New York: Teachers College Press.
+New York: Teachers College